 The document describes the general nature of the system and describes the architecturally significant parts of the design model, such as its decomposition into subsystems and packages.
 For each significant package, a section of the document should detail its decomposition into classes and class utilities.
 Architecturally significant classes should be introduced and a description of their responsibilities should accompany the introduction.
 Any significant relationships, operations, and attributes should be detailed in this document.

 The document should be organized by use case, so that it provides traceability back to the initial requirements.
 The document must also contain a description of the database model and data elements used to support the application.
-These data can be referenced to an appropriately maintained entity relationship diagram and data definitions which conform to CM standards and are appropriately maintained in the Rational CM Libraries.
+These data can be referenced to an appropriately maintained entity relationship diagram and data definitions which conform to AHRQ CM standards.

-The purpose of the test plan is to define the approach for testing a particular application or system.
-The test plan is a high-level description of the testing process that will be performed.
+The test plan defines the approach for testing a particular application or system.
+It is a high-level description of the testing process to be performed.
 The test plan outlines the types of testing to be performed, the requirements to be tested, the test environment, testing tools, pass/fail criteria, and a risk assessment.
 At a minimum, the document should contain the following: